Austen Kark

-Austen Kark CBE (20 October 1926 – 10 May 2002) was a managing director of the BBC World Service.
+Austen Steven Kark CBE (20 October 1926 – 10 May 2002) was a managing director of the BBC World Service.
 He was one of three former holders of that post, along with Gerard Mansell and John Tusa, to oppose the plans of John Birt to merge the service into the BBC.
 After Birt became director general of the BBC in 1992, he had planned to end the service's independent status at Bush House in central London, and absorb it within the rest of the corporation.

-Kark led a varied career before his tenure with the BBC.
+Kark had a varied career before his tenure with the BBC.
 He was the son of a London army major who became a publisher.
 He attended Upper Canada College in Toronto, the Nautical College in Pangbourne, the Royal Naval College, and Magdalen College, Oxford.
 He became a Royal Navy midshipman in 1944, serving two years with the East Indies fleet, aboard HMS Nelson and HMS London.